Buying guide

 We have left it listed here, greyed out, rather than removing it, so the page stays transparent about what has changed.
 The buy link below is disabled for now.

-Cheapest incline option: HomeFitnessCode
+The barest-bones option: HomeFitnessCode

 HomeFitnessCode Walking Pad